-We calculated that 21% of Operations Program Managers are proficient in Project Management, Procedures, and Customer Service.
+We calculated that 12% of Operations Program Managers are proficient in Project Management, Program Management, and Continuous Improvement.
 They’re also known for soft skills such as Communication skills, Leadership skills, and Management skills.

 We break down the percentage of Operations Program Managers that have these skills listed on their resume here:

 - Project Management, 12%

 Improved Project Management of new product commercialization by implementing date-driven phases and gates process with milestones and accountability.

 Developed and implemented a program management system to document project status, drive accountability, and communicate issues to corporate stakeholders.

 Perform process analysis and evaluate logistics operations to define opportunities for continuous improvement and cost savings using Lean Six Sigma principles.

 - Customer Service, 4%

 Ensured high quality customer service, customer interaction and conflict resolution at all levels via excellent communication and written skills.

 Developed communication plan, key performance indicators, business process improvement initiatives, scaling of business, staffing and productivity models.